Guide to Chase Sapphire Lounges

 Authorized User Access

-Even though cardholders of the trifecta of cards mentioned earlier are eligible to access Sapphire lounges, not all three of the cards grant similar access and privileges to authorized users.
+Even though cardholders of the trifecta of Chase cards mentioned earlier are eligible to access Sapphire lounges, not all three of the cards grant similar access and privileges to authorized users.

 The Sapphire Reserve and Ritz-Carlton cards grant lounge access to authorized users, as well as complimentary Priority Pass™ Select membership.
 Sapphire Reserve charges $195 per authorized user, while the Ritz-Carlton card allows you to add authorized users at no additional charge.